Is everybody on board with this plan? Who is unconvinced? Time to align.

 Deliberate planning leads to fast execution.

-Take the time to think and plan to creates team alignment, trust and momentum.
+Take the time to think and plan.
+First create team alignment and trust then you will easily gain momentum.

 It doesn't matter how well you can do something if you are not allowed to do it, you need executive support.